Skip to main content

 • yum.log

-Installing the PCI Compliance for Linux App
+Installing the PCI Compliance for Linux app

-To install the app:
+To install the app, do the following:

-1. From the Sumo Logic nav, select App Catalog.
+1. From the Sumo Logic navigation, select App Catalog.

-2. Search for and select your app.
+2. In the Search Apps field, search for and then select your app.

-• Choose Source Category and select a source category from the list; or
+• Choose Source Category, and select a source category from the list for Default Value.

-Panels will start to fill automatically.
-It's important to note that each panel slowly fills with data matching the time range query and received since the panel was created.
-Results won't be available immediately, but within 20 minutes, you'll see full graphs and maps.
+Each panel slowly fills with data matching the time range query and received since the panel was created.
+Results will not immediately be available, updating with full graphs and charts over time.

-Viewing PCI Compliance for Linux Dashboards
+Viewing PCI Compliance for Linux dashboards

 Account, User, System Monitoring